alainmbebi/MT_Review/README.md

 1. The folder code contains the following R scripts:

-    Genotype_BLUP_Metabolites.R which uses the replicates to compute the BLUP for each metabolite trait
+    Genotype_BLUP_Metabolites.R which computes the BLUP for each metabolite trait

-    Focal_Trait_Heritability.R which compute the heritability for focal traits
+    Focal_Trait_Heritability.R which computes the heritability for focal traits

     Ridge_estim.R compute the Ridge estimate

     Qr_Reorthogonalization.R for re-othogonalization of QR decomposition

-    Plink_steps.PNG contains the preprocessing
+    Plink_steps.PNG contains the preprocessing steps used in Plink

-    CV_L21_joint_estim.R selects the tuning parameters for L21_joint_estim.R using K-folds cross-validation

-    MOR.R runs multiple output regression (He et al. 2016)

-    CV_MOR.R selects the tuning parameters for MOR.R using K-folds CV
+    ST_GBLUP_A_Indica_Indica.R which implements the single-trait genomic best linear unbiased prediction (ST-GBLUP) for the scenario where the model is trained on Indica to predict Indica
+    MT_SVD_A_Indica_Indica.R which implements the MT Singular value decomposition (MT-SVD) for the scenario where the model is trained on Indica to predict Indica
+    MT_PLS_A_Indica_Indica.R which implements the MT partial least square regression (MT-PLS) for the scenario where the model is trained on Indica to predict Indica
+    MT_MOR_A_Indica_Indica.R which implements the MT Multi output regression (MT-MOR) for the scenario where the model is trained on Indica to predict Indica
+    MT_DL_A_Indica_Indica.R which implements the MT deep learning (MT-DL) for the scenario where the model is trained on Indica to predict Indica
+    MT_BMORS_A_Indica_Indica.R which implements the MT Bayesian multi-output regressor stacking (MT-BMORS) for the scenario where the model is trained on Indica to predict Indica

     2. The folder data contains all the data used in the article.